chazlarson/Media-Scripts/Plex/README.md

 TRACK_IMAGE_SOURCES=1                        # keep a file containing file names and source URLs

 ## general
-POSTER_DOWNLOAD=1                            # if true, generate a script rather than downloading FOLDERS_ONLY=0                               # Just build out the folder hierarchy; no image downloading DEFAULT_YEARS_BACK=2                         # in absence of a "last run date", grab things added this many years back.
+POSTER_DOWNLOAD=1                            # if false, generate a script rather than downloading FOLDERS_ONLY=0                               # Just build out the folder hierarchy; no image downloading DEFAULT_YEARS_BACK=2                         # in absence of a "last run date", grab things added this many years back.
                                              # 0 means "grab everything"